MIchaelKa/tech-knowledge-base/Math/Linear Algebra/MIT 18.065. Matrix Methods..md

 ## 1.6 Eigenvalues and Eigenvectors

+Properties
+- The trace of a Matrix always equals the sum of it's eigenvalues

 Most n by n matrices have n independent eigenvectors $x_1$ to $x_n$ with n different eigenvalues $\lambda_1$ to $\lambda_n$.
 In that case every n-dimensional vector $v$ will be a combination of the eigenvectors.

 http://chatgpt.com/c/68e96ff7-b888-8327-be67-95fca092ad74